binipringle/intro-to-dh/documentation.md

 ---

-# To prepare student laptops for using this course:
+# Preparing student laptops for using Intro to DH

-The technical skills sessions are adapted to work with Ubuntu, the free open source operating system.
+Although the technical skills sessions should work on most operating systems such as Windows and Mac OS, they have been adapted to be used on Ubuntu, the free open source operating system.
 Ubuntu therefore needs to be installed on all student and instructor laptops.
-This is the first thing you should do.
+When you install Ubuntu on a laptop you will erase the operating system that was there before.
+When you are ready to set up student laptops, installing Ubuntu is the first thing you should do.

 # Installing Ubuntu